 Step 1: Now disconnect the laptop power and remove the battery.

 Step 2: Unscrew the back panel and put it aside.
-You can probably see the clear clutter causing the over-temperature; it would be more surprising if you haven’t opened your laptop for a long time.
+You can probably see the clear clutter causing the overheating; it would be more surprising if you haven’t opened your laptop for a long time.

 Step 4: If your laptop fan is combined with the heatsink, disconnect it for proper cleaning; you might need to deal with some tiny screws to separate them.